 File > Turn off Autosave from the main application menu.

 Autosaving works by sending the changes to Google Drive periodically – currently once a minute.

 Auto-saving is only safe for single-user work.
 Do not activate this option if several users simultaneously need to edit a map.

-To prevent problems, MindMup try to check if someone else updated the content meanwhile, and try to merge the content in case of remote changes.
+To prevent problems, MindMup will try to check if someone else updated the content meanwhile, and offer to merge the content in case of remote changes.
 Due to limitations of the Google Drive service for third-party applications, this is not 100% accurate and not a replacement for full collaborative editing.
 If you need to edit files concurrently from several places, or support collaboration with users simultaneously editing a map, move it to the MindMup Cloud storage.

 Set up MindMup to open files on double-click